+untitled Part I. Getting Started Chapter 1.
 5 Graph Databases to Consider Of the major categories of NoSQL databases - document-oriented databases, key-value stores and graph databases - we've given the least attention to graph databases on this blog.
 That's a shame, because as many have pointed out it may become the most significant category.
 Graph databases apply graph theory to the storage of information about the relationships between entries.
 RDFa Primer We begin the introduction to RDFa by using a subset of all the possibilities called RDFa Lite 1.1 [rdfa-lite].
-The goal, when defining that subset, was to define a set of attribute-level extensions to HTML, XHTML and various XML-based document types for embedding rich metadata within Web documents.
-The RDF data-model mapping enables its use for embedding RDF subject-predicate-object expressions within XHTML documents.
-It also enables the extraction of RDF model triples by compliant user agents.
+The goal, when defining that subset, was to define a set of possibilities that can be applied to most simple to moderate structured data markup tasks, without burdening the authors with additional complexities.
+Many Web authors will not need to use more than this minimal subset.
+2.1.1 The First Steps: Adding Machine-Readable Hints to Web Pages

 Developers Guide to Semantic Web Toolkits for different Programming Languages Abstract This guide collects links to Semantic Web toolkits for different programming languages and gives an overview about the features of each toolkit, the strength of the development effort and the toolkit's user community.
 Table of Contents This guide collects links to Semantic Web toolkits for different programming languages.

 Mereology Mereology has been axiomatized in various ways as applications of predicate logic to formal ontology, of which mereology is an important part.
 A common element of such axiomatizations is the assumption, shared with inclusion, that the part-whole relation orders its universe, meaning that everything is a part of itself (reflexivity), that a part of a part of a whole is itself a part of that whole (transitivity), and that two distinct entities cannot each be a part of the other (antisymmetry).
 A variant of this axiomatization denies that anything is ever part of itself (irreflexive) while accepting transitivity, from which antisymmetry follows automatically.
 Standard university texts on logic and mathematics are silent about mereology, which has undoubtedly contributed to its obscurity.